 - Interest rates for late payments

 - Process for new physicians joining your plan

-- Amount of time in which either party must give notice before cancelling the contract
+- Amount of time in which either party must give notice before canceling the contract

 Negotiating Tip #4: Monitor Your Contracts

-In fact, many contracts include clauses which stipulate that the payer is entitled to make changes to the contract language.
-They often don’t need your permission to make changes to your contract terms, and in some cases they don’t even need to notify you when changes have been made.
-This can affect nearly any term of agreement in the contract, such as:
+In fact, many contracts include clauses that stipulate that the payer is entitled to make changes to the contract language.
+They often don’t need your permission to make changes to your contract terms, and in some cases, they don’t even need to notify you when changes have been made.
+This can affect nearly any term of the agreement in the contract, such as: